Item you wanted to search for not listed above?

 - Overweight bins will not be emptied.
 The bin lifts have a maximum lifting weight of 96kg.

-- Red tags will be left on bins explaining why they have not been taken and residents must take out the offending article(s) and place out for collection on the next brown bin day
+- Red tags will be left on bins explaining why they have not been taken and residents must take out the contaminants and put out for collection on the next brown bin day

 - Missed collections should be reported with 24 hours (by the end of the next working day)